 But when I saw that they were deviating from the truth of the gospel, I told Cephas in front of everyone, "If you, who are a Jew, live like a Gentile and not like a Jew, how can you compel Gentiles to live like Jews?"Galatians 2:14(HCSB)

-The glorious gospel of salvation by grace, through faith in the sacrificial death and wonderful resurrection of the Lord Jesus, should delight the worst of sinners.
-He paid the price for our sins on the cross.
-He freed us from the curse of the Law, which shows that the wages of sin is death.
+The glorious gospel of salvation, by grace through faith in the sacrificial death and wonderful Resurrection of the Lord Jesus, should delight the worst of sinners.
+He paid the price for our sin on the Cross.
+He freed us from the curse of the Law which shows that the wages of sin is death.
 Christ died to pay the price for our sin so that we do not need to die to pay the price for our sin.
-He paid it ALL, and He ROSE from the dead, so that by faith in Him we may also rise to life immortal.
+He paid it ALL and He ROSE from the dead so that by faith in Him, we may also rise to life immortal.

 However, in those early days of the Church, there was much opposition to the truth.
-Before the New Testament had even been penned, Galatia was a hotbed of apostate teaching and Judaizers, who opposed the legitimate, God-ordained ministry of Paul, and the liberating gospel of Grace.
+Before the New Testament had even been penned, Galatia was a hotbed of apostate teaching, filled with Judaisers who opposed the legitimate, God-ordained ministry of Paul and the liberating gospel of grace.
 They even tried to tether Christian truth back into the Law of Moses.

-Paul may or may not have followed the correct 'protocol', given by Christ when admonishing an erring brother, i.e. to approach him in private before exposing him in public - as there is no record of this.
+Paul may or may not have followed the correct 'protocol' given by Christ when admonishing an erring brother, i.e. to approach him in private before exposing him in public - as there is no record of this.
 However, there is no doubt that Paul was concerned that many other believers had quickly deviated from the truth.
-Paul quickly realised there was division in the body of Christ, which was due to Peter's bad example, and Paul wisely addressed the disturbing behaviour of the older apostle, because it was having such a negative impact on many members of the Church - both Jew and Gentile believers alike.
+Paul quickly realised there was division in the Body of Christ, due to Peter's bad example, and Paul wisely addressed the disturbing behaviour of the older apostle because it was having such a negative impact on many members of the Church - both Jew and Gentile believers alike.

 Heavenly Father, keep me mindful of the truth of Your Word, and prevent me from being influenced away from the truth of the gospel into any erroneous teachings.
 Guide me into all truth and help me to become increasingly familiar with the glorious gospel of grace, that Christ died and rose again according to the Scripture, as the sacrificial offering for sin.
 Help me to be vigilant in testing the teachings of others.
 Help me to search the Scriptures daily to see if I am holding fast to the truth of Your Word and not compromising Scripture, or deviating into legalism or some other deviant doctrine.
 Give me a teachable spirit and lead me in the path of righteousness, for His name's sake.
 This I ask in Jesus' name, AMEN.